tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 `/home/tom/projects/AutoloadExample/src`) is not important, so long as the FQCN is mirrored in the folder structure up to the class name.

-**From this point on in the book I will not mentioned file names when displaying code examples unless the file name does not match the PSR-0 standard.**
+**From this point on in the book I will not mention file names when displaying code examples unless the file name does not match the PSR-0 standard.**